Riley-Py/UWaterloo-Work/MSE 211/Week 11/Readings/The Bases of Social Power - French, Raven.md

 	- *Alternatives* - people can choose to accept them
 	- *Specialties* - specific to role for person
 - Induced by some norm or values
-	- Internalized values in person that deem agent to be able to influence them and agent has obli
+	- Internalized values in person that deem agent to be able to influence them and agent has obligation to accept influence
+- Some bases for this include:
+	- Cultural values, including
+		- Age
+		- Intelligence
+		- Physical characteristics
+	- Acceptance of social structure
+	- Acceptance of an office as right
+		- Example: Judge being able to hand out fines, foreman assigning work